...

 icon Literature Search Protocol & Report

-As part of the clinical evaluation process, a literature search helps gather proof of how safe and effective a medical device is, without needing to run a new clinical trial.
-By reviewing published research, articles, and existing clinical data, this method supports the creation of a strong clinical evaluation report.
-For many medical device manufacturers, this approach saves both time and cost while meeting the latest EU MDR clinical evaluation requirements.
-It also helps show the clinical performance evaluation of your device clearly, which is key to preparing a reliable clinical evaluation report (CER) for medical devices.
+A literature search is a key part of the clinical evaluation process, helping medical device manufacturers gather evidence on safety and performance without running new clinical trials.
+By reviewing existing clinical data, published articles, and scientific research, this method supports the development of a strong clinical evaluation report.
+For many teams, it’s a faster and more cost-effective way to meet MDR clinical evaluation requirements.
+It also plays a critical role in medical device clinical evaluation by clearly demonstrating clinical performance evaluation, which is essential for preparing a reliable clinical evaluation report for medical devices.

 Clinical Evaluation Report